Dean151/PDF-reader-iOS/Readme.md

 ## Features
 * List and read PDF
 * Modal overview of PDF with thumbnails
+* Jump to page number

 ### Todo
-* Jump to page number
-* Save a document progress
+* Save the current page when quitting ?

 ## Build
 Clone project and build it with Xcode.